 Purpose

-The purpose of Return and Revenue Processing is to deposit and account for revenues in a timely and accurate manner, to receive electronic representations of tax-related documents, to convert paper documents to electronic media, to verify the accuracy and intent of taxpayer filed return data, and to ensure an accurate local government deposit.
-This process consists of four sub-processes: Revenue Processing, Document Processing, Data Capture, and Return Reconciliation.
+Return and Revenue Processing deposits and accounts for revenues in a timely and accurate manner, receives electronic representations of tax-related documents, converts paper documents to electronic media, verifies the accuracy and intent of taxpayer filed return data, and ensures an accurate local government deposit.
+The four sub-processes are: Revenue Processing, Document Processing, Data Capture, and Return Reconciliation.

+Revenue Processing deposits electronic revenue and physical payments into the State Treasury.

+Document Processing prepares paper documents for conversion to allow data capture from tax returns and other documents, makes documents available to users and archives documents for future reference.

+Data Capture creates and processes an electronic record of tax return information and uploads it to SUNTAX to support the related tax payment and determine compliance.

+Return Reconciliation verifies the accuracy and intent of tax return data to ensure accurate distribution and taxpayer filing history.

 Goal